 This ensures that you'll always get the most up-to-date version of any SaaS product you're subscribing to without having to dedicate any resources or personnel from your in-house IT team to keep it updated.

 Knowing that your SaaS systems are guaranteed to be secure, up to date and performing optimally also gives you peace of mind.
 This is important for a business and ensures you can dedicate your SME's resources wholly towards value generation.

 To find out more about how a managed SaaS product such as Microsoft Dynamics 365 for your business can boost your overall productivity, click the image below to download our resource.

-In the worst-case scenarios, having backups of your critical business data is crucial for ensuring that your SME can recover from hardware failures or compromised systems.
+In the worst-case scenarios, having backups of your critical business data is crucial for ensuring that your SME can recover from hardware failures or compromised IT systems.

 Yet, ensuring regular backups of your data can take a significant amount of time and attention from your in-house IT function.

-MSPs which offer managed backup and recovery services typically have dedicated personnel who bring specialised expertise in backup and recovery techniques to the table.
+Managed IT service providers offering managed backup and recovery services typically have dedicated personnel who bring specialised expertise in backup and recovery techniques to the table.

 We hope that you've found this overview of managed IT services useful.
 If you're keen on outsourcing your IT needs, do consider the services of our certified IT professionals.

-.At AFON, we invest heavily in keeping our IT expertise and knowledge up-to-date with current industry best practices, and would be happy to schedule a free consultation with you today.
+At AFON IT, we invest heavily in keeping our IT expertise and knowledge up to date with current industry best practices.
+We would be happy to schedule a free consultation with you today.

 Get in touch with us and let us show you what we can do to support and help your company get the most out of your IT assets!